-- i.
-Staff Members and non-staff personnel must: - 1.
-Be respectful to their colleagues and maintain the highest standards of conduct and confidentiality; - 2.
-Maintain a harmonious working environment for other colleagues by behaving in a manner which is free of intimidation, hostility, offense and any form of harassment or abuse; - 3.
+- 2. Maintain a harmonious working environment for other colleagues by behaving in a manner which is free of intimidation, hostility, offense and any form of harassment or abuse; - 3.
 Familiarize themselves with ADRA's policies, including an understanding of conduct which constitutes harassment or abuse; - 4.
 Be aware of the various options and internal channels available to them for addressing harassment or abuse; - 5.
 Refrain from all forms of retaliation. - ii.
-Failure of a colleague to promote and maintain a respectful work environment, or to assist in enforcing established standards of conduct may result in appropriate administrative or disciplinary action.

-b.
-Role of Managers and Supervisors
+Failure of a colleague to promote and maintain a respectful work environment, or to assist in enforcing established standards of conduct may result in appropriate administrative or disciplinary action. - b.
+Role of Managers and Supervisors - i.

-- i.
 Managers and supervisors must at all times: - 1.
 Act as role models by upholding only the highest standards of conduct to achieve a harassment-free environment; - 2.
-Facilitate, inspire and help to create a harmonious working environment free of intimidation, hostility, offense, and any form of harassment or abuse; - Communicate this Policy to all staff members and non-staff personnel on an annual basis, and be available to provide guidance on prevention and dealing with such forms of misconduct;

-- Ensure that incidents of harassment or abuse are promptly and adequately addressed.
+Facilitate, inspire and help to create a harmonious working environment free of intimidation, hostility, offense, and any form of harassment or abuse; - 3.
+Communicate this Policy to all staff members and non-staff personnel on an annual basis, and be available to provide guidance on prevention and dealing with such forms of misconduct: - 4.
+Ensure that incidents of harassment or abuse are promptly and adequately addressed.
 In such cases, managers and supervisors must demonstrate fairness, impartiality, respect for confidentiality, and be free from intimidation or favoritism; - 5.
-Take all necessary measures to prevent and address retaliation; - 6.
+Take all necessary measures to prevent and address retaliation;

+- b.
+Role of Managers and Supervisors, con't. - 6.
 Take all necessary actions to prevent staff members and non-staff personnel, who supervise others, from engaging in harassment or abuse.
 Managers and supervisors must also take measures consistent with the present policy should they witness any acts of harassment or abuse.